 - BMI level (increased BMI levels meant obesity (or increased risk of), unless you are an athlete and clearly in good shape)

-Note that they also found that NAC had similar results to metformin, a pharmaceutical that is used to treat high blood sugar.
+Note that they also found that N Acetyl Cysteine had similar results to metformin, a pharmaceutical that is used to treat high blood sugar.
 That doesn’t mean you should quit your Metformin if you’re taking it.
 That’s a conversation for your doctor.

 To point out, some research studies show that NAC is good for pregnancy and ovulation rates for women with PCOS.

 I have not personally tried this supplement, but there is a lot of research backing up the benefits.
-Here is a great option from a brand that I love.
+Here is a great N Acetyl Cysteine option from a brand that I love.

 9) Saw Palmetto